wannadiexd/silkymouse-fabric/README.md

 A Fabric port of [TapeMouse](https://github.com/dries007/TapeMouse) by @dries007.

 Don't use this on a server that does not allow AFK farming.
-It is detectable, and I'm not planning on making it undetectable.
 Currently works with Minecraft 1.21.x.
 Please let me know which other versions you would like to see supported.

 ## How to use